I’ve come across the following concept a number of times in the past few years:

 “Failing to meet expectations is a failure of the customer experience,” you might hear.
 “If you took time to know your customers better, you would personalize each experience to account for differing preferences and individual attitudes.”

-This sounds great for a small percentage of organizations, but how is Target or a convenience store supposed to do that for someone who walks into their store?
+This sounds great for certain organizations where customer data is part and parcel of the relationship, but how is Target, a restaurant, or a convenience store supposed to do that for someone who walks into their store cold?
 A retinal scan that links to the NSA?

 In those business models, the company can’t even identify repeat customers prior to checkout much less identify the “preferences and attitudes” of first time customers.